-Abby Trott, Akari Kito, Aleks Le, animation, Bryce Papenbrook, Daisuke Hirakawa, Demon Slayer, Demon Slayer: Kimetsu no Yaiba, Demon Slayer: Kimetsu no Yaiba The Movie: Mugen Train, Haruo Sotozaki, Japan, Landon McDonald, movies, Natsuki Hanae, reviews, Satoshi Hino, Yoshitsugu Matsuoka, Zach Aguilar
+Abby Trott, Akari Kito, Aleks Le, animation, anime, Bryce Papenbrook, Daisuke Hirakawa, Demon Slayer, Demon Slayer: Kimetsu no Yaiba, Demon Slayer: Kimetsu no Yaiba The Movie: Mugen Train, Haruo Sotozaki, Japan, Landon McDonald, movies, Natsuki Hanae, reviews, Satoshi Hino, Yoshitsugu Matsuoka, Zach Aguilar

 May 3, 2021

 Available in the original Japanese version (with English subtitles) or in a dubbed English-language version.

 Culture Representation: Taking place in early 1900s Japan, the animation film “Demon Slayer: Kimetsu no Yaiba The Movie: Mugen Train” features Japanese characters involved in adventures in demon slaying.

 Culture Clash: During a train ride, a master demon slayer and four of his assistants fight a demon.

 Culture Audience: Aside from the obvious target audience of people who are fans of the “Demon Slayer” TV series, “Demon Slayer: Kimetsu no Yaiba The Movie: Mugen Train” will appeal primarily to people who are interested in anime or any animated films that have engaging fantasy adventure stories with graphic fight scenes.